Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Nikola Jokic will hope to make a difference for the Denver Nuggets at 8:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-With prop bets available for Jokic, let's dive into some stats and trends to assist you in making good predictions.
+Below we will look at Jokic's stats and trends, helping you make good predictions on prop bets.

 Nikola Jokic Prop Bets vs. the Heat